k98kurz/merkle/readme.md

 ```

 This static method parses the proof, interpreting the first byte in each proof
-step as a code from `vm.OpCodes`.
+step as a code from `vm.OpCode`.
 It ensures that the proof starts with
 the leaf and ends with the root, and then it follows the proof operations.

 Raises `TypeError` when provided invalid parameters.
 If all type checks pass, it